 2. Make a $20 application donation via Venmo to IndiLabRescue or use Paypal from our website and take a screenshot.

 3. Take photos of your fence, gates, yard, kitchen and another of your choice.
 PHOTOS MUST BE NOT BIGGER THAN 5" EITHER WAY.

 WE DON'T ACCEPT ATTACHMENTS, LINKS, OR HIGH RES LARGE PHOTOS.
 IF YOU SEND ANY OF THESE THINGS YOUR APPROVAL WILL BE DELAYED AND WE MAY NOT GET BACK TO YOU FOR AWHILE.

 It may take up to 2 weeks to respond to a new application so be patient.
 New applicants rarely get a dog they see online since approval is rarely complete in time, however applicants are approved and ready to go when the next dog they like comes along.

 Application to Adopt

 Copy text and paste into the body of an email.
 Type your answers next to each question.
-DO NOT send as an attachment please.
+DO NOT send a Word or any other attachement or link or we will not accept the application.
+READ ABOVE to submit with required additional items of $20 Venmo application donation to IndiLabRescue, and photos of kitchen, fence, yard, and another indoor photo.
 Send your complete application email@example.com

 Name and Spouse/Partners name and age:

-Name, age, sex of all other family members in household:
+Name, age, sex of other family members in household:

 Your and spouse's occupations: